WSU Clark County Extension

 Adaptation:

 Austrian Pine is one of the most adaptable pines to a wide variety of environmental conditions.
 It prefers soils that are moist and well-drained, but adapts to heavy clay soils that are moist and at times poorly drained.
-It is remarkably tolerant of hot and cold wind and is a crucial component in shelterbelts and windbreaks.
+It is remarkably tolerant of hot and cold wind and is a crucial component in shelter belts and windbreaks.

 Pests: